 Rogelio was nominated by Meghan McMahon, past president of the Eugene Active 20-30 Club of which Rogelio is the current club president.
 He was nominated due to the “invaluable insight and knowledge” he has brought to the 20-30 Club and because “his commitment to each organization and client he serves is inspiring,” said McMahon.

 Rogelio’s commitment to the community and children is evident in his work raising money for organizations that benefit children.
 He has chaired the 20-30 Club’s charity raffle and its Duck Pen to raise money for local non-profits, including Parenting Now!, Candlelighters for Children With Cancer and…

 8.26.13 – Not Guilty of Manslaughter in First Degree: 45-minute jury verdict after 2-week Linn County trial

 This complex two-week trial involving over thirty witnesses was a good example of Arnold Law’s ability to distill complicated cases down to something manageable for a jury.
 This case was particularly expert-witness heavy and rich with engineering and physics principles.
-Lead counsel Mike Arnold was able to present these concepts to the jury by a focused preview in his opening statements and science-rich cross-examination of the state’s witnesses.
+Arnold Law was able to present these concepts to the jury by a focused preview in his opening statements and science-rich cross-examination of the state’s witnesses.
 The evidence presentation culminated with a computer simulation of the motorcycle accident during the defense accident reconstructionist.
 The state attempted to offer an accident reconstruction of its own but Arnold was able to successfully prevent its admissibility through a OEC 104 hearing outside the presence of the jury due to its inaccuracies and exaggerations, including a blood pool that did not comport with reality.